Luke-Poeppel/decitala/README.md

 ```
 $ npm -v
 ```
-If a version number is returned, simply run
+If a version number is returned, simply run:
 ```
 $ npm install -g browserify
 ```